vik-s/quartz/content/literature/C-Deep Learning with PyTorch.md

 ---
-Status: #literature/course
-Tags: #ai/deeplearning #inbox/to-process
-Title: Introduction to PyTorch
+title: "Introduction to PyTorch"
-Instructor: Ben Sherman
+instructor: Ben Sherman
-Affiliation: Weights and Biases
+affiliation: Weights and Biases
-URL:
+status: #literature/course
+tags:
+- #ai/deeplearning
+- #inbox/to-process
-Year: 2022
+year: 2022
 ---

 *This course was offered to Qualcomm employees as Engineering Development*